dspeyer/dspeyer.github.io/combat/index.md

 **Inertics**: Armor grants full protection against impacts with objects larger than oneself.
 Also negates all damage from high gravity environments.
 Each round inertics are active consumes 1MJ.
 Cost +1000, Weight +1, not counting power source.
 Available from Star Age.

+**Silver-Plated**: Metal armors only.
+Cost +500.
+Counts as silver for magical purposes.
+Shiny.

+**Holy**: Must be decorated with holy symbols and then blessed by a cleric.
+Counts as a holy object for magical purposes.
+Cost +50, though often available free if the wearer is devout or going on a religiously aligned mission.

 ## Armor Builder

 <div>